FFVIIMidgar/gildedrose/README.md

 * `http://localhost/gildedrose/api/v1/booking/book`
 	* This is a POST request
-	* The request body must be in the following format:
+	* The request body must be in the following JSON format:
 	```javascript
 	{
 		"firstName": "John"